system76/docs/content/containers.md

 sudo usermod -aG lxd $USER
 ```

-Tell LXD what storage and network is needed with this command:
+Reboot to apply the new permissions, then open a terminal again and set up LXD's storage and network configuration with this command:

 ```bash
 lxd init